phalcon-orphanage/docs/pl/reference/acl.rst

 Roles Inheritance
 -----------------
 You can build complex role structures using the inheritance that :doc:`Phalcon\\Acl\\Role <../api/Phalcon_Acl_Role>` provides.
 Roles can inherit from other roles, thus allowing access to supersets or subsets of resources.
-To use role inheritance, you need to pass the inherited role as the second parameter of the function call, when adding that role in the list.
+To use role inheritance, you need to pass the inherited role as the second parameter of the method call, when adding that role in the list.

 .. code-block:: php